utdata/icj-class/00_start_a_project.md

 ![gitignore values](images/00-gitignore-values.png)

 - Hit **Create**
-- Copy all the text in the resulting window.
+- Copy all the text from the resulting window.
 - Paste it into your `.gitignore` file in VS Code.
 Save the file.

 ### Commit your local files